infratographer/community/meetings/2023/06/community-meeting.20230608.md

 ### Community

-* Meetings will only occur on the 1st and 3rd thursday of each month.
-June 15th will be the last meeting for June.
+* Meetings will only occur on the Thursday of each [odd week](https://www.epochconverter.com/weeknumbers).
-* We invite you join our mailing list - community+subscribe@infratographer.com
+* We invite you to join our mailing list - community+subscribe@infratographer.com
   * Invites to this meeting will be managed through the mailing list starting in August

 ### SIG 2